learn-co-curriculum/sinatra-fwitter-group-project/README.md

 You'll need to create two migrations to create the users and the tweets table.

-Users should have a username, email, and password.
+Users should have a username, email, and password, and have many tweets.

-Tweets should have content, and a user_id.
+Tweets should have content, belong to a user.

 ### Associations